ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Configuration | Value | Description
 --- | --- | ---
 **Name: Exchange Indefinite Hold** |||
-Retention configuration | Retain the data “Forever” | How long the data is to be held by the policy.
+Retention configuration | Retain the data "Forever" | How long the data is to be held by the policy.
 Location | Exchange email – All users included | The Office 365 location where the policy applies.
 **Name: SharePoint Indefinite Hold** |||
-Retention configuration | Retain the data “Forever” | How long the data is to be held by the policy.
+Retention configuration | Retain the data "Forever" | How long the data is to be held by the policy.
 Location | SharePoint Sites – All Sites | The Office 365 location where the policy applies.
 **Name: OneDrive Indefinite Hold** |||
-Retention configuration | Retain the data “Forever” | How long the data is to be held by the policy.
+Retention configuration | Retain the data "Forever" | How long the data is to be held by the policy.
 Location | OneDrive Accounts – All Accounts | The Office 365 location where the policy applies.
 **Name: Office 365 Groups Indefinite Hold** |||
-Retention configuration | Retain the data “Forever” | How long the data is to be held by the policy.
+Retention configuration | Retain the data "Forever" | How long the data is to be held by the policy.
 Location | Office 365 Groups – All Groups | The Office 365 location where the policy applies.
 **Name: Teams Channel Messages Indefinite Hold** |||
-Retention configuration | Retain the data “Forever” | How long the data is to be held by the policy.
+Retention configuration | Retain the data "Forever" | How long the data is to be held by the policy.
 Location | Teams channel messages – All teams included | The Office 365 location where the policy applies.
 **Name: Teams chats Indefinite Hold** |||
-Retention configuration | Retain the data “Forever” | How long the data is to be held by the policy.
+Retention configuration | Retain the data "Forever" | How long the data is to be held by the policy.
 Location | Teams chats messages – All users included | The Office 365 location where the policy applies.

 Table 167 Retention Policy Configuration applicable to agencies leveraging a hybrid implementation